LidkeLab/smite/paper/paper.md

 structure.
 SMITE is designed to make lowest-level tools just as easy to use as the higher-level application-specific classes.
 All tools make use of the SMF and SMD structures.
 SMITE is organized into a set of namespaces that group similar tools and concepts.
-The namespace  `+smi`  containes the highest level tools that will be the most common entry point for processing SMLM and SPT data sets.
+The namespace  `+smi`  contains the highest level tools that will be the most common entry point for processing SMLM and SPT data sets.

-Code coverage includes mature SMLM data analysis techniques (gain and offset corrections applied to raw data, finding localizations, thresholding localizations based on various criteria, frame connection and drift correction), SMLM simulations, sophisticated SPT analyses, post-processing clustering and statistical analyses (diffusion estimation and hidden Markov models for dimer production), a variety of visualizations, experimental point spread function creation and characterization, all sprinkled with various examples of usage.
+Code coverage includes mature SMLM data analysis techniques (gain and offset corrections applied to raw data, finding localizations, thresholding localizations based on various criteria, frame connection and drift correction), SMLM/SPT simulations, sophisticated SPT analyses, post-processing clustering and statistical analyses (e.g., diffusion analysis and hidden Markov models for characterizing dimers in SPT results), a variety of visualizations, experimental point spread function creation and characterization, all sprinkled with various examples of usage.
 Interaction with these tools is via GUIs or scripting.

 SMITE is a tool designed to be used by researchers and upper level students interested in fluorescence single molecule imaging and applications.
-Parts of it have already been published or in the process, e.g., frame connection [@Schodt_article:2021], drift correction [@Wester_article:2021], Bayesian grouping of localizations [@Fazel_unpub:2019].
+Parts of it have already been or are in the process of being published, e.g., frame connection [@Schodt_article:2021], drift correction [@Wester_article:2021], Bayesian grouping of localizations [@Fazel_unpub:2019].
 Applications are described in [@Mazloom-Farsibaf_article:2021] and [@Bailey_article:2021].

 # Citations